 Al-Bukhaari (1773) and Muslim (1349) narrated from Abu Hurayrah (may Allah be pleased with him) that the Messenger of Allah (blessings and peace of Allah be upon him) said: “…an accepted Hajj brings no reward but Paradise.”

-Also, At-Tirmidhi (738) and an-Nasaa’i (2631) narrated that ‘Abdullah ibn Mas‘ood said: The Messenger of Allah (blessings and peace of Allah be upon him) said: “Make the Hajj and ‘Umrah follow each other closely, for they remove poverty and sins as the bellows removes the dross of iron, gold and silver, and an accepted Hajj brings no less a reward than Paradise.”
+Also, At-Tirmidhi (738) and an-Nasaa’i (2631) narrated that ‘Abdullah ibn Mas‘ood said: “The Messenger of Allah (blessings and peace of Allah be upon him) said: “Make the Hajj and ‘Umrah follow each other closely, for they remove poverty and sins as the bellows removes the dross of iron, gold and silver, and an accepted Hajj brings no less a reward than Paradise.”

 Anyone who is incapable of performing hajj by himself or herself, due to various health reasons, incapacity or old age, can perform the hajj by proxy.
-This will be done by appointing a relative or a friend to go on the pilgrimage to “stand in” for such person.
+This will be done by appointing a relative or a friend to go on the pilgrimage to “stand-in” for such person.
 Hajj is associated with the life of Mohammed (Sollalahu Alehi wa salam) in the 7th century AD.
 However, the ritual of pilgrimage to Makkah is considered by Muslims to stretch back thousands of years to the time of Prophet Ibrahim.
-During Hajj, pilgrims join processions of millions of people, who simultaneously converge in Makkah for the week of Hajj, while performing series of rituals.
+During Hajj, pilgrims join processions of millions of people, who simultaneously converge in Makkah for the week of Hajj, while performing a series of rituals.

 Every pilgrim walks counter-clockwise seven times around the Ka’aba, which is the direction of prayer for Muslims.
-Pilgrims also trots (walks briskly) back-and-forth between the hills of Safah and Mar’wah seven times, drinks from the Zamzam well.
+Pilgrims also trot (walks briskly) back-and-forth between the hills of Safah and Mar’wah seven times, drinks from the Zamzam well.
 They later proceed to the plains of Mount Arafah via Minna to stand in vigil, spends a night in the plain of Mudzalifah, and performs symbolic stoning of the three Jamarat.
 After offering the sacrifice of an animal, pilgrims are required to shave their head.
 Then they celebrate the three-day global festival of Eid Al’hada.

 Al’aqsah Pilgrimage: Please watch out for further details and updates